caniko/BiKiPy/documentation/features.rst

 Before computing the displacement, the coordinates have their magnitude or `Euclidean norm`_ computed.
 Any values that are missing, defined as :code:`np.nan`, are interpolated with the akima_ method.
 The prepared data is then used to compute the features!

-The following values are computed by taking the finite derivative:
+The following values are computed by taking the finite derivative; with the values from the preceding order.
 Displacement:
 .. math::
     s_{n} = p_{n+1} - p_{n}